taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 Now, you only defined the necessary payload in the action.
-Nevertheless, if at some point the Todo application decides to add incompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
+Nevertheless, if at some point the Todo application decides to add uncompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
 Ultimately, keeping the payload in the action to a minimum is a best practice in Redux.

 ### Action Type